Connecting to Amazon Athena via ODBC

 If the query returns the desired data, click Return Data to bring it into Excel.

-- You can repeat the same exercise with any other ODBC compliant application, including the iODBC Demo applications bundled with our ODBC Drivers.
+- You can repeat the same exercise with any other ODBC compliant application, including the iODBC Demo applications bundled with our ODBC Drivers (found in

 - Installing & Using the OpenLink Lite Edition ODBC-JDBC Bridge Driver for Mac OS X